Operating Break-even Quantity of Sales

-Debt and equity investors are progressively adopting a stakeholder viewpoint rather than a strictly shareholder-focused one.
-They prioritize Environmental, Social, and Governance (ESG) factors when making investment decisions.
-As such, corporate issuers need to incorporate these factors when setting goals regarding operating, investing, and financing decisions.
+Debt and shareholders are increasingly shifting from a shareholder to a stakeholder perspective by prioritizing ESG (Environmental, Social, and Governance) factors when choosing where to invest.
+As such, corporate issuers need to incorporate these factors when setting their goals and in their operating, investing, and financing decisions.

-ESG is increasingly relevant for three main reasons:
+ESG is increasingly relevant for the below three reasons:

-When an ESG element is anticipated to have an effect on a company’s long-term business model, it is deemed to be material.
-The environmental factors that are material include:
+When an ESG element is anticipated to have an effect on a company’s long-term business model or its results, it is deemed to be material.
+Generally, investors consider the following environmental factors as material:

-Strategic or operational choices based on subpar governance procedures or poor judgment can negatively impact the environment.
-Expenses such as legal fees, clean-up expenses, regulatory fines, and reputational damage can be costly.
+Strategic or operational choices based on subpar governance procedures or poor judgment can give rise to adverse material environmental effects that may be costly in terms of expenses like legal fees, clean-up expenses, regulatory fines, and reputational damage.

 Social factors pertain to the impact of the company’s practices on: